rmbeddor14/birds_birds_birds/README.md

 ### Things I've Tried
 - at first I used png
 - then I resized to smaller photos and used jpeg, but did not observe a major difference in performance
-- I checked the [kaggle](https://www.kaggle.com/datasets/gpiosenka/100-bird-species?resource=download) to make sure these birds are even in here - Roseate Spoonbill is, Swallow-Tail Kite isn't.
+- I checked the data source ([kaggle](https://www.kaggle.com/datasets/gpiosenka/100-bird-species?resource=download) ) to make sure these birds are even in here - Roseate Spoonbill is, Swallow-Tail Kite isn't.
+Great Egret isn't?
+I checked under different names too.
+A lot of birds missing.

 ### To Do